Phrase Research: Find the Terms Customers Search

 Step 3: Data Analysis

-• Monthly search volume: How many times the keyword is searched per month in Australia
+• Monthly search volume: How many times the phrase is searched per month in Australia

-• Keyword difficulty: How competitive the keyword is based on the authority of currently ranking pages
+• Difficulty: How competitive the phrase is based on the authority of currently ranking pages

 • Cost-per-click data: The Google Ads CPC provides a proxy for commercial value